pranav-ganesh/tp/docs/DeveloperGuide.md

 System : CallMeMaybe (CMM) <br>
 Use Case : UC10 - Edit a contact <br>
 Actor : User <br>
-Guarantees: Specified contact in the address book will be edited
+Guarantees: Specified contact in the CMM database will be edited

 **MSS**

 1. User requests to edit a specific person in the list

-2. Contact gets edited in the address book and edited person card is displayed
+2. Contact gets edited in the CMM database and edited person card is displayed

-Use case ends.
+  Use case ends

 **Extensions**